RyanTarnowski/gator/README.md

    ```

 ## How to Run
-1. From the root of the project, run the following command:
+1. From anywhere in the user space, run a Gator command:
    ```
    gator [Command] [Args]
    ```